 The strength of the device is the miniaturization of the mixing paths to reduce the quantities involved in the chemical and/or biochemical processes.
 Often fast mixing is achieved through rapid diffusion mixing within the tiny channels.

-Microreactors are valuable devices where rapid mixing is required and simultaneously it is advantageous to use very small quantities of material.
-Microreactors are typically manufactured from optically transparent material; borosilicate glass or quartz however some larger microreactors are manufactured from opaque silicon carbide ceramic.
+Microreactors are valuable devices where rapid mixing is required.
+A further advantage is the ability to use very small quantities of material.
+Micromixers are typically manufactured from optically transparent materials, borosilicate glass or quartz.
+Some larger micromixers are manufactured from opaque silicon carbide ceramic.
 Silicon carbide has attractive properties offering high rates of heat transfer combined with excellent chemical compatibility.

-In the microreactor community over the years there has been much discussion about scaling of chemical processes derived from these micro-structured devices.
-In the late 1990s and early 2000s there was much talk about “scaling-out” – deriving high throughputs from running 10s possibly even 100s of micro mixing devices in parallel.
-Today, it has been broadly accepted that “scaling-up” is a more realistic approach – learning from the micromixer devices but building single larger throughput devices that achieve similar process intensification as achieved with the micromixers but at a larger scale.
+In the microreactor community there has been much discussion.
+This discussion has centred around scaling of chemical processes derived from these micro-structured devices.
+In the late 1990’s and early 2000’s there was much talk about “scaling-out” the microreactor.
+Deriving high throughputs from running 10’s possibly even 100’s of micro mixing devices in parallel.
+Today, it has been broadly accepted that “scaling-up” the microreactor is a more realistic approach.
+Using the micromixer devices as research tools.
+Then building single larger throughput devices that achieve similar process intensification.
 A very good example of this concept is the spinning-disc-reactor.

 Applied Thermal Engineering, Volume 20, Issue 12, 1 August 2000, Pages 1127-1146 K.V.K.
 Boodhoo, , R.J.
 Jachuck,